 A relatively small percentage of pupils do not speak English as their first language.
-The number of BME pupils in our school is slightly below the county average (4.7%) and considerably under national averages.
-There are no patterns of underachievement in our small BME population.
+The number of BAME pupils in our school is above the county average (we have 6.4%) although below the national average.

 Our disadvantaged pupils in respect of whom we receive the Pupil Premium Grant are reported on as a discrete group in order to demonstrate the effect of the PPG funding on diminishing the differences in outcomes for these students compared with their peers.
 We use the funding effectively to offer academic support and guidance using evidence-based approaches.
-The funding is also used to offer social and emotional support to children through initiatives like our 'Working together' parent support group, and the support of a Learning Mentor.
+The funding is also used to offer social and emotional support to children through initiatives like our 'Working together' parent support group, and the support of a Learning Mentors.
 We also subsidise access to some of our school visits, experiences and swimming.
-Most of the pupils on behalf of whom we receive the grant are making and exceeding expected levels of progress.
+The grant is used to purchase assistive technology to help pupils to access the school's blended learning offer.
+We have a parent Thrive group.
 Objectives relating to children eligible for Free School Meals have a high priority for schools, although financial disadvantage is not a protected characteristic.
 Many of our eligible pupils have additional protected characteristics.